All Products

 Document Center

-This topic describes the specifications of Tair (Enterprise Edition) ESSD/SSD-based instances.
-The specifications include the memory capacity, maximum number of connections, and maximum bandwidth.
+This topic describes the specifications of Tair disk-based instances, including memory capacity, maximum connections, and bandwidth.

-The following tables list the specifications of individual shards.
+The following table lists the specifications of a single shard.

 Note

-• Starting May 8, 2024, the maximum number of connections to each shard of an ESSD/SSD-based instance is increased to 60,000 or more.
-This increase applies when you create an instance or upgrade the specifications of an existing instance.
-For specific information, see the following table.
+• Starting May 8, 2024, when you create a new instance or upgrade an instance type, the maximum number of connections per shard for disk-based instances is increased to 60,000 or more.
+For more information, see the following table.

 CPU cores